NULIAE/nul_census_custom/docs/dedupe.md

 Contact Type = Individual
 First Name and Last Name entered
-Has the value "Affiliate CEO" for the custom civi field "Additional groups"
+Has the value "Affiliate CEO" for the custom civi field "Additional groups" Has the Affiliate Select Id for the custom field Affiliate

 THEN